Uniquely human cognition

 Since 2011 STEER has been researching uniquely human cognitive skills which are unlikely to be replaced by machines

-Advances in machine learning have accelerated rapidly.
-At STEER, we identify human cognitive functions which will be of high value in an AI age, because they are unlikely to be replicated by machines.
+At STEER, our purpose is to identify and develop human cognitive functions which will be of high value in an AI age, because they are unlikely to be replicated by machines.

 Our goals are to